rust-lang/rfcs/text/0000-remove-as-mut-vec_from_string.md

-functionality can be achieved with other methods anyway: Instead of using `as_mut_vec` to obtain a reference into the string one can use `into_bytes(self) -> Vec<u8>` and `from_utf8_unchecked(Vec<u8>) -> String` to "convert" the `String` into a Vec and back.
+functionality can be achieved with other methods anyway: Instead of using `as_mut_vec` to obtain a reference into the string one can use `into_bytes(self) -> Vec<u8>` and `from_utf8_unchecked(Vec<u8>) -> String` to "convert" the `String` into a `Vec` and back.
 Those "conversions" are very cheap since they just copy 3 pointer/usize on the stack (and maybe the optimizer even eliminates those copies).

 # Drawbacks

-When there are frequent changes to the buffer in an alternating safe (UTF8 checked) and unsafe way, `as_mut_vec` would be more efficient than converting it back and forth between `String` and `Vec` (assuming the optimizer doesn't eliminate those).
+When there are frequent changes to the buffer in an alternatingly safe (UTF8 checked) and unsafe way, `as_mut_vec` would be more efficient than converting back and forth between `String` and `Vec` (assuming the optimizer doesn't eliminate those).
 But this is a fairly rare use case: In most cases there are just 0 or 1 unsafe changes to a string buffer.

-Why should we *not* do this?

 # Alternatives

-What other designs have been considered?
-What is the impact of not doing this?
+It would also be possible to redesign the whole `std::string` module to get even more flexibilty out of it.
+But such a big change is not possible before releasing 1.0.
+Not removing `as_mut_vec` would limit the ability to change the implementation of `String` in the future.

 # Unresolved questions

-What parts of the design are still TBD?
+None so far.